ugurayavuz/Assembler-with-Java-and-Basic-CPU-Design-with-Logisim/README.md

 Basic CPU design which contains:

--Assembler that written in Java for converting given instructions to hexadecimal in order to use them in CPU instruction memory.
+-Assembler that written in Java in order to convert given instructions and its values to hexadecimal version for CPU instruction memory input.

 -Logisim design of CPU and its components(Adder, Comparator, Register File, Arithmetic Logic Unit, Register(derived from D-Latch, D-Flip-Flop), PC Register and Control Unit).